-I’m pleased to announce that I am offering writing mentorships for trainers and behavior professionals through the International Association of Animal Behavior Consultants (IAABC) again this year.
+I’m pleased to announce that I am offering writing mentorships for trainers and behavior professionals through the International Association of Animal Behavior Consultants (IAABC) again in 2019.
 The mentorships will enable professionals to improve their writing and better represent their businesses.
 Mentees who make the most of the course will leave the mentorship with documents they can immediately put to professional use.

-The mentorships start on January 14, 2018.
+The mentorships start on January 13, 2019.
 During the eight-week course, I will provide individual coaching to up to 15 mentees with writing projects of their choice.
 The projects may already be in progress or may be started during the mentorship.
-There will be print and video course materials and a weekly videoconference.
+There will be print and video course materials and a weekly video conference.
 I will provide startup assignments and information on typical business documents for mentees who want help with writing but don’t know where to start.

 There are also spots for auditors.
 They will audit in the academic sense.
 Auditors will be able to view all written discussions in the classroom between the mentor and mentees, will have full access to the supporting course materials, but will not take part in the videoconferences or submit their own projects.

 The link above will tell you “who, what, when, and where” about the mentorships.
 But here I’m going to tell you the “how and why.”
 How will they work and what will it be like for participants?
 And why should you sign up?